-Despite the Grave image, the European Toy Spaniel firstly had large dropped ears.
-So it evolved as a Phalene in France and Spain and was called the Epagneul Nain or Dwarf Spaniel.
-The Phalene was the forerunner of the European Toy Spaniels which were featured in numerous paintings from 1350 AD.
+The European Toy Spaniel firstly had large dropped ears.
+It evolved as the Phalene in France and Spain and was called the Epagneul Nain or Dwarf Spaniel.
+The Phalene was the forerunner of European Toy Spaniels which were featured in numerous paintings from 1350 AD.
 Most dogs had dropped ears but this wonderful painting of around 1720 shows a prick eared dog which would later become known as the Papillon.

 The Papillon was formerly named as a separate variety in Belgium in 1900.
 Both Papillons and Phalenes were accepted at Belgian shows in 1902 but did not appear in the English Stud Book until 1926.
 Then it did not distinguish between the two varieties.

 In 1949, Mrs Alice Jacobson (Victoria) imported the first Papillons into Australia.
 These were a a pair of red and whites named Corleon of Otter and Monamie Berenice.
 These two were followed by another pair, Jasper of Confryn a red and white, and Cresta of Harleymeads, a tricolour.
 By 1952 Bunteen Mimi (Corleon x Berenice) had become the first Australian-bred Champion.
 In 1954 the gift of a red/white bitch Bunteen Mei Mei to a Pekingese breeder Mrs Mina Thorn-Clarke established the Tres Chic prefix which has been active in NSW ever since.